Biomass Energy – Definition, Advantages and Future

 Biomass energy has emerged as a frontrunner as a viable alternative to fossil fuels as the search for alternatives to fossil fuels continues.
 It is a carbon-neutral fuel source with lower costs than fossil fuels and a wide range of applications.

 However, several challenges are preventing it from becoming more widely adopted.
 More needs to be done, in particular, to address the issue of fuel efficiency, as well as challenges such as space and cost.
-The utilization of biomass energy, in particular, on a home and local level, can result in lower energy bills.
+The utilization in particular, on a home and local level, can result in lower energy bills.